 First impressions matter.

-This is doubly true when writing email subject lines.
+This is certainly true for email subject lines.
 They’re the first thing recipients see in their inbox.
 When written well, they inspire readers to open your email newsletters and click through to read more.
 If they’re off target, however, they let your reader know your email is a waste of time and space.

 No pressure, though.

 To make matters worse, we all get too many emails.
-Whether they’re from a store you don’t even remember going to, or maybe your parents are wondering why you don’t write more often (you should really drop them a line), the pursuit of inbox zero is a fabled achievement (particularly amongst busy marketers).
+Whether they’re from a store you don’t even remember going to, or maybe your parents are wondering why you don’t write more often (you should really drop them a line), the pursuit of inbox zero is a fabled achievement for busy marketers.